Conquer your student debt. Refinance now.

 Taking care of yourself, both mentally and physically, is of utmost importance, the doctors said.

 Dr. Lowell said her resident-life evenings were down to a science, and she typically managed two or three tasks every night in a given evening.
-She said had learned to make conscious choices between eating, showering, studying (for residents, this could be prepping for a big case), doing something social, spending time with family and/or significant other, exercising, errands, and housework.
+She said she had learned to make conscious choices between eating, showering, studying (for residents, this could be prepping for a big case), doing something social, spending time with family and/or significant other, exercising, errands, and housework.
 Each person is different, she says, so it’s important to prioritize which two or three of those tasks or activities per night you care about in order to stay “happy and sane.”

 “Self-care is incredibly undervalued in residency, all around,” said Dr. Akileswaran.
 “Sacrifice is what’s respected, including of your own comfort and well-being.”